Autodesk Flow Production Tracking (Formerly ShotGrid) Features

 Integrations with creative apps

-Use Flow Production Tracking’s powerful integrations to bring tasks, notes and files into your creative team’s favourite design, modelling and visualisation tools.
+Use Flow Production Tracking’s powerful integrations to bring tasks, notes, and files into your creative team’s favorite design, modeling, and visualization tools.

 File tracking and sharing